rehierl/abstract-properties/readme.md

 Without that coverage, this repository would most likely not exist.

-It is recommended to download the repository and to read the markup files in it using a multi-tab text editor such as [Atom](https://atom.io/), [Visual Studio Code](https://code.visualstudio.com/), or some other IDE such as [NetBeans](https://netbeans.apache.org/).
+It is recommended to download the repository and to read the markup files using a multi-tab text editor such as [Atom](https://atom.io/), [Visual Studio Code](https://code.visualstudio.com/), or some other IDE such as [NetBeans](https://netbeans.apache.org/).

 Most chapters can be described as meta chapters, which group several chapters.
 Such groups cover a certain aspect, introduce a new one, or extend a previous meta chapter.
 Subchapters are not further subdivided into subchapters, which is why the folder structure structure is overall shallow.
-Despite the shallow structure, this repository is rather extensive since it holds around 433 items (folders and files).
+Despite that, this repository is rather extensive since it holds around 460 items (files and folders).

-Note that each folder should contain a readme file in order to provide an overview of the contents in it.
+Note that each folder should contain a readme file in order to provide an overview of its contents.

 ## meta